About

 Refund Policy

-Please notify Maggie Kim (mkim@sgs.org) if you need to cancel your registration.
-Cancellation on or before September 21, 2025 will be fully refunded minus a $5 administrative fee per participant.
-Cancellation after September 21, 2025 will be non-refundable.
+Please notify Maggie Kim (mkim@sgs-wa.org) if you need to cancel your registration.
+Cancellation on or before November 30, 2025 will be fully refunded minus a $5 administrative fee per participant.
+Cancellation after November 30, 2025 will be non-refundable.

-Located in the Central District, Seattle Girls' School is an independent school for girls and gender nonconforming students in grades 5-8.
+Located in the Central District, Seattle Girls' School is an independent school for girls and gender expansive students in grades 5-8.
 Our mission is to inspire and develop courageous leaders who think independently, work collaboratively, learn joyfully, and champion change.